This site is not fully supported by Internet Explorer. To fully enjoy this website, please use an alternative browser

 The project aims to investigate how education and skills shape young people's opportunities as they move in to the labour market.

-With continuing support from the UK's Foreign, Commonwealth & Development Office, as well as funding from the Wellcome Trust for innovative survey modules around mental health and wellbeing, Round 7 of our quantitative survey, is now taking place, and taking our teams back into the field for the first time since 2016.
+With continuing support from the UK's Foreign, Commonwealth & Development Office, as well as funding from the Wellcome Trust for innovative survey modules around mental health and well-being, Round 7 of our quantitative survey, concluded in May 2024.

 Putting together a full Young Lives Survey Round is a complex and meticulous task.
-The team have been working on this for several months and will continue apace while the survey rolls out and subsequently once the data are compiled and analysed.
-There are a number of essential stages involved leading up to the commencement of a survey round:
+The team worked on this for several months completing a number of essential stages

 Tracking